RayArias/HelloWorld/README.md

 This is a repository for me to explore and sandbox with different programming languages.

-So far, there is a Basic language version and a Java version.
+So far, there are a Basic language version, a Java version, and a Pascal version.

 I'm starting with languages I'm already familiar with and go from there.
 Languages I may do, or at least attempt lol, are COBOL, JavaScript, and Python.